YouBase/white-paper/distributed-storage.md

 ### Data

 The data field is the meat of a document.
 It contains timestamps, references to profile definition, issuer, signatures, demographic information, and the actual information to be stored.
-The data field will follow a standard format defined in a separate YouBase specification document.
+The data field follows a standard format defined in a separate YouBase specification document.
 The data field can also reference links as described in the next section.

 ```json
   {